gbabichev/MP4-Steward/readme.md

 Encoding the video no longer means automatically re-encoding its selected audio.
 AAC, ALAC, AC-3, and E-AC-3 are copied without quality loss.
 MP3 and other formats use AAC at 128 kb/s for mono, 256 kb/s for stereo, 384 kb/s for 3–4 channels, 512 kb/s for 5–6 channels, and 768 kb/s for 7–8 channels.

 It does not automatically repair a source that was already authored as fake 5.1.
-Use the Swift app's MP4 Validator and audio repair feature for those existing files.
+Use the Swift app's Inspect & Repair compatibility checks and audio repair feature for those existing files.

 ## Troubleshooting checklist